 Expats should make sure their vaccinations are up to date for polio, hepatitis and measles before departing for Pakistan.
 The country also experiences malaria and dengue fever, and the necessary precautions should be taken, especially for those who may be travelling to more rural parts of the country.

-►Learn more about the country by reading Essential Info for Pakistan
+►Learn more about the country's health system by reading Healthcare in Pakistan

 Are you an expat living in Pakistan?